jmcorral4/Philadelphia-76ers-2024-2025-Data-Scraper-Visualizer/README.md

 - Understanding of libraries: Knowing what tools are available and how to use them together.
 - Visualization: Making results clear and meaningful with charts. <br>
 # What’s Next
+- I need to be able to parse more than 4 players in one chart.
 - Improve parsing to group players by position for clearer charts.
 - Generalize the script for other teams or seasons.
 - Add error handling and logging for robustness. <br>